gizemoge/AI4LS_Challenge_2_Task_1/Ehyd/README.md

 ## Setup

-This project requires Python 3.8+ and the following Python libraries:

-  - pandas
-  - numpy
-  - datetime
-  - scipy
-  - statsmodels
-  - os

 You can clone the repository, navigate to the project directory, and install the necessary dependencies by running:

 ```bash